Learn something new every day

 More Info... by email

-Wound gel is useful medical product used to treat wounds.
-It provides an optimal moist environment and is used to treat many types of wounds, including minor, acute and chronic.
-It helps promote fast healing and can also help reduce the likelihood of scarring.
-The gel works by cushioning the wound and providing a barrier against external contamination.
+On a basic level, the gel works by cushioning the wound and providing a barrier against external contamination.
 Many gels also contain a pain-relieving element that can make an injured patient more comfortable.
-Sometimes wound gel even contains cooling or warming properties to further soothe a painful wound.
-Most products also are designed to debride or cleanse the wound as well and generally require a bandage covering after application.
-Application of a wound gel has the added advantage of facilitating easy bandage removal as well without damaging the underlying tissue, as can happen with a gauze bandage alone.
+Sometimes gels even contain cooling or warming properties to further soothe a painful injury.
+Most products also are designed to “debride” or cleanse the wound as well, and generally require a bandage covering after application.
+Application also usually has the added advantage of facilitating easy bandage removal without damaging the underlying tissue, as can happen with a gauze bandage alone.

-There are two kinds of wounds: dry and wet.
-Wet wounds are called exudates because they release fluid such as pus.
-A wound gel allows for the free passage of water and oxygen and prevents the accumulation of fluid at the wound surface.
-Gels typically are made of about 50% water and can help release moisture in a dry wound; they also can absorb up to twice its weight in excess exudate as well.
+Even still, wet wounds are usually where these gels are often thought to be most useful.
+These are the wounds that are actively bleeding or leaking fluid such as pus.
+Gels allow for the free passage of water and oxygen and prevent the accumulation of fluid at the wound surface; they also can absorb up to twice their weight in excess fluids as well.
 This helps restore balance and accelerates cell renewal, resulting in significant improvement in wounds that were difficult to heal before the invention of synthetic gels.

 Wound gels used in the home may be applied without prescription to treat minor cuts and abrasions.
 They usually come in squeezable tubes or aerosol applicators and are typically easy to apply.
 Once the wound is cleaned, most gels need to be reapplied once or twice a day.
 A physician should be consulted for more serious wounds.
-There are many gels available to treat a wide variety of more severe wounds, and a physician will have the knowledge to choose the appropriate treatment.
+There are many gels available to treat a wide variety of more severe injuries, though many of these have to be ordered or prescribed by a doctor.

 Anything that can help diabetic wounds heal faster is great in my book!
 I never understood how dangerous sores and cuts were for people with diabetes until I met my father-in-law.